mighty-phoenix/Music-Overloaded/README.md

   ```
   Press Ctrl+Z to exit MySQL.

 2. Create a new, empty folder.
-Let us assume the name of the folder is 'folder name'.
+Let us assume the name of the folder is `'folder name'`.

-3. Navigate to it. (`cd _'folder name'_`)
+3. Navigate to it. (`cd 'folder name'`)

 4. Fork and clone the Music-Overloaded repo.
 This will create a new folder named `_'folder name'_/Music-Overloaded`.

-5. Navigate to `_'folder name'_/Music-Overloaded` and run:
+5. Navigate to `'folder name'/Music-Overloaded` and run:

   ```
     git checkout master